 The Professional Standards Authority has published its annual performance review of the General Optical Council (GOC).
 We review each of the statutory health and social care regulators each year to assess whether they are meeting our Standards of Good Regulation.
-The GOC’s register covers over 26,800 optical professionals (optometrists, dispensing opticians and students) practising in the United Kingdom, as well as 2,635 optical businesses.
+The GOC’s register covers approximately 28,000 optical professionals (optometrists, dispensing opticians and students) practising in the United Kingdom, as well as 2,740 optical businesses.

-More information about how we reached our decision is set out in our Annual Review of Performance of the GOC 2016/17 or you can read a summary in our two-page snapshot.
+More information about how we reached our decision is set out in our Performance Review - GOC 2017/18 or you can read a summary in our two-page snapshot.

 Professional Standards Authority for Health and Social Care

 - The Professional Standards Authority for Health and Social Care oversees nine statutory bodies that regulate health and social care professionals in the UK.

 - We assess their performance and report to Parliament.
 We also conduct audits and investigations and can appeal fitness to practise cases to the courts if we consider that sanctions are insufficient to protect the public and it is in the public interest.

 - The Standards of Good Regulation are designed to ensure that the regulators are protecting the public but also promoting confidence in health and care professionals and themselves.
 The Standards cover the regulators’ four core functions: setting and promoting guidance and standards for the profession; setting standards for and quality assuring the provision of education and training; maintaining a register of professionals; and taking action where a professional’s fitness to practise may be impaired.

 - We also set standards for organisations holding voluntary registers for health and social care occupations and accredit those that meet them.

 - We share good practice and knowledge, conduct research and introduce new ideas to our sector.
 We monitor policy developments in the UK and internationally and provide advice on issues relating to professional standards in health and social care.